-The SAMHSA-HRSA Center for Integrated Health Solutions offers a variety of publications about MAT.
+The SAMHSA-HRSA Center for Integrated Health Solutions offers a variety of publications about Medication Assisted Treatment (MAT).
 Individuals recovering from addiction, their support systems, practitioners, and others can use these resources to learn about the pros and cons of MAT, how to implement it, how to finance it, and more.

 Because even more information about MAT would help in refining its use, the Centers for Disease Control and Prevention (CDC) is currently in the process of studying 3,500 patients in treatment for addiction in cities across the United States, to determine:

-- Outcomes associated with treatment using MAT, compared to counseling without medication
+- Outcomes associated with treatment using Medication Assisted Treatment (MAT), compared to counseling without medication

 - Treatment program factors linked to positive outcomes